jeff-wise/Elea/README.md

 degree in computer science, prior programming experience, appreciation for mathematics, time, resources, money, education, etc...
 It aims to be like spreadsheets, in the manner that it should be intuitve and accessible.
-Furthermore, it aims to be more powerful that spreadsheets, bringing the ability to construct software to anyone with an interest.
-Not just anyone with an interest AND x, where x is some limiting factor that just comes with life and should not get in the way of enabling someone to build software.
+Furthermore, it aims to be more powerful than spreadsheets, bringing the ability to construct software to anyone with an interest.
+Not just anyone with an interest AND not x, where x is some limiting factor that just comes with life and should not get in the way of enabling someone to build software.
 A world controlled by software that no one can program, is like a world made of toxic materials that only a few have immunity to.
 It's prohibitive and potentially dangerous.